 I’m as confused as a hedgehog who forgot to go into hibernation, what the hell is going on with the weather?
 It’s supposed to be October!
-One day it’s 24°C and the next it’s 12°C which is highly inconvenient as I’ve just packed away all my summer clothes and replaced them with woolly jumpers, tights and bobble hats.
-So thanks global warming, I’m now that sweaty lady on the bus, swaddled in wool and scowling at anyone in a sundress.
+One day it’s 24°C and the next it’s 12°C – which is highly inconvenient as I’ve just packed away all my summer clothes and replaced them with woolly jumpers, tights and bobble hats.
+So thanks global warming.
+I’m now that sweaty lady on the bus, swaddled in wool and scowling at anyone in a sundress.
 Anyway, that will teach me not to check the weather.

 Right so, sausage hot pot.
 My mum makes a cracking sausage hot pot so hopefully this is up to her exemplary standards.
-Hearty, wholesome and full of beans, this hot pot will warm your boots/flip flops (weather permitting).
+Hearty, wholesome and full of beans, this hot pot will warm your boots/flip flops – weather permitting.

-1 tsp of oil or a few sprays of Fry Light
+1 tsp of olive oil

 1 white onion, finely chopped